-Specialty -Community Physiotherapy
+Name of the Programme Master of Physiotherapy (MPT) Specialty -Community Physiotherapy

-Clinical Nutrition
+Name of the Course Clinical Nutrition

-MPTAEEC004
+Course Code MPTAEEC004

-2 credit
+Credits per semester 2 credit

-60 hours
+Hours per semester 60 hours

 Course Outcomes Student will be able to CO 1 explain importance of clinical nutrition in enhancing capability of patients with special nutritional requirements in pathological conditions.
 CO 2 explain the importance of nutrition, healthy diet and malnutrition.
 CO 3 explain role and importance of different types of diets and malnutrition.